 The take away message when it comes to vitamin D is that 1) in the UK Public Health England suggest we are probably best off all taking a vitamin D supplement anyway (thus the impact of sunscreen on vitamin D is no longer a concern) and 2) our skin is incredibly efficient at making vitamin D so will be doing so even through sun cream as a percentage of UVB still gets through even with 100% perfect application.

-If you’re worried about your vitamin D levels, give us a call at RoC Private Clinic and we can book you a consultation and arrange a blood test.
+If you’re worried about your vitamin D levels, contact us at ROC Clinic and we can book you a consultation and arrange a blood test.
 Many in the UK are so deficient in vitamin D that over the counter supplements are not sufficient to replenish vitamin D stores and a special course needs to be prescribed.

 5. Children burn more easily than adults – YES